 Does Changing Air Filter Improve Gas Mileage

-A dirty filter does effect gas mileage.
-The clogged filter prevents air flow and that chokes the engine.
+A dirty filter does affect gas mileage.
+The clogged filter prevents airflow and that chokes the engine.
 Limited performance means the engine needs to work even harder to get the job done and that takes more gas.

 Does Changing Air Filter Improve Performance

-A dirty air filter restricts airflow and that restricts performance.
-The engine can’t make power without oxygen, the faster it can get air inside the engine, the more power it can produce.
+A dirty filter restricts airflow and that restricts performance.
+The engine can’t make power without oxygen.
+Any restriction in the oxygen-rich airflow will hamper power output.

 - Dirty air filter